itsgivingchaotica/cisc-3140-ebert/lab2/notes/lab2.md

 2. Alternatively, the java program can be compiled and run via the shellscript file `sample.sh` which calls the function `compile_run`from `source build.sh` and then separately runs the shellscript version of the java program in ZSH,`lab2.sh` via file diretion.
 3. If you wanted to make your own input, you may simply delete `< shellinput.txt` and run `sample.sh` that way

+## **FILES**
+- **Lab2DueDates.java** is the source file
+- **makefile** allows `make lab2` to compile and run java program
+- **lab2data.txt** was used for file redirection.
+Alternatively you can try using the other .txt file for a different set of results
+- **lab2.sh** is the shellscript version of the java program
+- **build.sh** includes the functions needed to compile and run the java program from shellscript
+- **sample.sh** when run, this runs all the code in build.sh for the java program as well as the shellscript version using file direction
+- **shellinputl.txt** was used for file redirection for the shellscript program but the other .txt file can also be used
+- **.gitignore** file was created specifically for this assignment
+- **logs** directory includes logs of sample runs
+- **notes** files away this markdown file

 # *Comparing ZSH with Java*

 Between my Java program and zsh script I was able to replicate the goal of the prompt - to accept user input and process the number of days between the two.
 Although I didn't delve in `case`s in this assignment, I instead printed a menu of the pre-set date options and used that strategy for both.

 Certain features did not translate well to shell script.
 For example, the following code to determine if the input was of the correct length did not have the desired effect and was extremely buggy.
 Functions tended to work differently - I found that instead of returning a value back to the variable to store the result of the function, I simply had to use `echo` and store that way.
 However I couldn't figure it out when it came to returning pure boolean values.
 I attempted using manual strings as well as 0 and 1 and it didn't seem to work.
 So I moved on for the time being.

 ```
 isCorrectLength() {
 dateInput=$1